-- our ability to repay or refinance existing indebtedness, and the extent to which the 2018 notes or any other convertible debt securities we may issue are converted into or exchanged for shares of our common stock; - the rate of progress and costs of our clinical studies and research and development activities; - the costs of procuring raw materials and operating our manufacturing facilities; - our obligation to make milestone payments pursuant to the milestone rights issued to Deerfield Private Design Fund and Horizon Santé FLML SÁRL (collectively, the "Milestone Purchasers") and pursuant to the Milestone Rights Purchase Agreement dated July 1, 2013 (the "Milestone Agreement"); - our success in establishing strategic business collaborations or other sales or licensing of assets, and the timing and amount of any payments we might receive from any such transactions; - actions taken by the FDA and other regulatory authorities affecting Afrezza and our product candidates and competitive products; - the emergence of competing technologies and products and other market developments; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - · the level of our legal and litigation expenses; and - · the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.
+- our ability to repay or refinance existing indebtedness, and the extent to which the 2021 notes or any other convertible debt securities we may issue are converted into or exchanged for shares of our common stock; - the rate of progress and costs of our clinical studies and research and development activities; - the costs of procuring raw materials and operating our manufacturing facilities; - our obligation to make milestone payments pursuant to the Milestone Rights issued to the Milestone Purchasers under the Milestone Agreement; - our success in establishing strategic business collaborations or other sales or licensing of assets, and the timing and amount of any payments we might receive from any such transactions; - actions taken by the FDA and other regulatory authorities affecting Afrezza and our product candidates and competitive products; - the emergence of competing technologies and products and other market developments; - the costs of preparing, filing, prosecuting, maintaining and enforcing patent claims and other intellectual property rights or defending against claims of infringement by others; - · the level of our legal and litigation expenses; and - the costs of discontinuing projects and technologies, and/or decommissioning existing facilities, if we undertake any such activities.

 We have raised capital in the past through the sale of equity and debt securities and we may in the future pursue the sale of additional equity and/or debt securities, or the establishment of other funding facilities including asset-based borrowings.
 There can be no assurances, however, that we will be able to raise additional capital in the future on acceptable terms, or at all.
-Issuances of additional debt or equity securities or the conversion of any of our currently outstanding convertible debt securities into shares of our common stock or the exercise of our currently outstanding warrants for shares of our common stock could impact the rights of the holders of our common stock and will dilute their ownership percentage.
+Issuances of additional debt or equity securities or the issuance of common stock upon conversion of outstanding convertible debt securities or upon exercise of outstanding warrants could impact the rights of the holders of our common stock and will dilute their ownership percentage.
 Moreover, the establishment of other funding facilities may impose restrictions on our operations.
 These restrictions could include limitations on additional borrowing and specific restrictions on the use of our assets, as well as prohibitions on our ability to create liens, pay dividends, redeem our stock or make investments.
 We also will need to raise additional capital by pursuing opportunities for the licensing or sale of certain intellectual property and other assets.
 We cannot offer assurances, however, that any strategic collaborations, sales of securities or sales or licenses of assets will be available to us on a timely basis or on acceptable terms, if at all.
 We may be required to enter into relationships with third parties to develop or commercialize products or technologies that we otherwise would have sought to develop independently, and any such relationships may not be on terms as commercially favorable to us as might otherwise be the case.